 <!--Search engine labels--> <BackgroundLabels> <Label name="_cse_hwbuiarvsbo" mode="FILTER"/> <Label name="_cse_exclude_hwbuiarvsbo" mode="ELIMINATE"/> <lt;/BackgroundLabels> <!--Refinement label--> <Facet> <FacetItem title="Lectures"> <Label name="lectures" mode="BOOST" weight="0.8"> <Rewrite>lecture OR lectures</Rewrite> </Label> </FacetItem> </Facet>

-create a custom search engine using the Control Panel, Custom Search creates
+custom search engine using the Control Panel, Custom Search creates two

 To use search engine labels, do the following: